Samuel-Tyler/fast_ber/README.md

 - No circular data structures
 - Size and value constraints are not implemented

+## Call for Test Data
+Test data is wanted to improve this product!
+If you have any test ASN.1 specs or BER files please share them.
+More test data will improve parsing and help find any issues with the library.

 ## Usage
 1. Build the compiler:
 ```